Hubble Space Telescope Captures UGC~12591: Bulge/Disc Properties, Star Formation and `Missing Baryons' Census in a Very Massive and Fast Spinning Hybrid Galaxy: Acknowledgements

 \section{Acknowledgements}

-SR gratefully acknowledges the support from IUCAA under the student visiting program and funding by Indian Space Research Organisation (ISRO) under 'AstroSat Data Utilization' project.
+The authors are grateful to the anonymous referee for their encouraging and constructive comments on the manuscript, that greatly helped us to improve its quality.
+SR gratefully acknowledges the support from IUCAA under the student visiting program and funding by Indian Space Research Organisation (ISRO) under `AstroSat Data Utilization' project.
 JB acknowledges the support from Department of Physics and Electronics, CHRIST (Deemed to be University), Bangalore.
 SD acknowledges the support from Department of Science and Technology (DST), New Delhi under the INSPIRE faculty Scheme (sanctioned No: DST/INSPIRE/04/2015/000108).
-MBP gratefully acknowledges the support from following funding schemes: The Science and Engineering Research Board (SERB), New Delhi under the SERB ``SERB Research Scientists Scheme” Scheme and Indian Space Research Organisation (ISRO) under 'AstroSat Data Utilization' project.
-MBP, JJ and BKG acknowledge the support from IUCAA Associateship program.
+MBP gratefully acknowledges the support from following funding schemes: The Science and Engineering Research Board (SERB), New Delhi under the SERB ``SERB Research Scientists Scheme” Scheme and Indian Space Research Organisation (ISRO) under `AstroSat Data Utilization' project.
+MBP also acknowledge the support from IUCAA Associateship program.
 This research has made use of the data from {\it HST} Archive.
 Part of the reported results is based on observations made with the NASA/ESA Hubble Space Telescope, obtained from the Data Archive at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.
 This research has made use of NASA's Astrophysics Data System, and of the NASA/IPAC Extragalactic Database (NED) which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.
-We have used images and results from SDSS and funding for SDSS has been provided by the Alfred P. Sloan Foundation, the participating institutions, the National Science Founda- tion, and the U.S. Department of Energy’s Office of Science.
-This research has made use of the NASA/IPAC Extragalac- tic Database (NED) which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under con- tract with the NASA.
+We have used images and results from SDSS and funding for SDSS has been provided by the Alfred P. Sloan Foundation, the participating institutions, the National Science Foundation, and the U.S. Department of Energy’s Office of Science.
+This research has made use of the NASA/IPAC Extragalactic Database (NED) which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the NASA.
 Facilities: HST (ACS), SDSS.